javierbotero/workout/README.md

 # README

-**Members - Only**
+**WorkOut**

-This project was built for the Ruby on Rails capstone based on lifestyle articles website template.
+This project was built for the Microverse Ruby on Rails capstone project based on lifestyle articles website template.
 In this webapp, the users can write articles about exercise or workout individually, in groups, indoors, or outdoors.
 The main features of this app are:

 - The user can logs in to the app, only by typing the username.
 - The user is presented with the homepage.